andrewwatkinson/Projects/README.md

 # Projects
-REPO for general projects

 ## Current Projects:
 * COVID19 graph generator and prediction model
-  * *can create graphs of current data on the COVID19 pandemic and show short term predicted data* *for the coming days following the most recent data available*
+  * *can create graphs of current data on the COVID19 pandemic and show short term predicted data* *for the coming days following the most recent data available this project can be found [here](https://github.com/andrewwatkinson/Projects/ "Project Directory")*